HMdb.org THE HISTORICAL

 Erected by Antietam Battlefield Board.
 (Marker Number 35.)

 Location.
-39° 28.133′ N, 77° 42.976′ W. Marker is near Sharpsburg, Maryland, in Washington County.
+39° 28.133′ N, 77° 42.976′ W. Marker is near Keedysville, Maryland, in Washington County.
 Marker is on Boonsboro / Shepherdstown Pike (State Highway 34), on the right when traveling west.
-Click for map.
 Located in a tablet cluster on the east side of Antietam Creek along the Boonsboro Pike.
-Marker is in this post office area: Sharpsburg MD 21782, United States of America.
+Touch for map.
+Marker is at or near this postal address: 5522 Woodbury Walk, Keedysville MD 21756, United States of America.
+Touch for directions.

 Also see . . .